About IGNITE-TX

 Why genetic testing matters

-Understanding your genetic risk isn't just about you — it's about everyone who shares your DNA.
+Learning about your genetic risk isn't just about you — it is important for everyone who shares your DNA.

-When someone is diagnosed with HBOC or Lynch syndrome, their close relatives may carry the same gene mutations and face elevated cancer risks without knowing it.
-Yet across the country, fewer than 50% of at-risk relatives ever pursue genetic testing.
+When someone is diagnosed with HBOC or Lynch syndrome, close relatives may have the same gene mutations and face elevated cancer risks without knowing it.
+Yet across the country, fewer than 50% of at-risk relatives ever receive genetic testing.

-IGNITE-TX exists to change that.
+The IGNITE-TX study wants to change that.
 By helping families navigate genetic information together, we can turn awareness into prevention — and science into care.

-Our dedicated support team is available to address any questions about genetic results or the study itself, at every step of the process.
+Our dedicated study team is available to answer any questions you have about genetic testing and study participation along the way.

 Why IGNITE-TX